matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

       "lookup_pepper": "matrixrocks"
     }

 Now comes time for the lookup.
+Note that the resulting hash digest MUST be encoded in URL-safe unpadded base64 (similar to [room version 4's event IDs](https://matrix.org/docs/spec/rooms/v4#event-ids)).
 Once hashing has been performed using the defined hashing algorithm, the client sends the first `k` characters of each hash in an array, deduplicating any matching entries.

 `k` is a value chosen by the client.
 It is a tradeoff between leaking the hashes of 3PIDs that the Identity Server doesn't know about, and the amount of